Basset-Hound-OSINT/osint-resources/references/references_02/jivoi.md

 ## [↑](#-table-of-contents) Privacy Focused Search Engines

 *Search engines that focuses on anonymization,privacy.*

 * [DuckDuckGo](https://duckduckgo.com) - an Internet search engine that emphasizes protecting searchers' privacy.
 * [Disconnect Search](https://search.disconnect.me/) - Stop search engines from tracking your searches.
 * [Gibiru](https://gibiru.com/) - Gibiru provides “uncensored search results” without collecting personal data like logging users’ IP addresses or search queries.
 * [Kagi Search](https://kagi.com/) - Liberate your search.
 Free of ads.
 Free of surveillance.
 Your time respected.
 You are the customer, never the product.
-* [Mojeek](https://www.mojeek.com/) - Mojeek is a growing independent search engine which does not track you.
 * [Presearch](https://presearch.com/) - Presearch is a decentralized, community-driven search engine that protects your privacy and rewards you when you search.
 * [Qwant](https://www.qwant.com/) - The search engine that respects your privacy.
 * [Search Encrypt](https://www.searchencrypt.com/home) - A search engine that uses local encryption to protect users’ search data.